Menu

 Cross-Curriculum Priorities

-HaSS also directly aligns with the Cross-Curriculum Priorities:
+HASS also directly aligns with the Cross-Curriculum Priorities:

 1. Aboriginal and Torres Strait Islander Histories and Cultures:

-In HaSS, students explore the rich and diverse history of Aboriginal and Torres Strait Islander peoples, fostering an understanding of their cultures and contributions to Australia’s history and future.
+In HASS, students explore the rich and diverse history of Aboriginal and Torres Strait Islander peoples, fostering an understanding of their cultures and contributions to Australia’s history and future.

 2. Asia and Australia’s Engagement with Asia: